 An introduction to the basic concepts and major perspectives of sociology, examining in particular the relationship between personality and society, the study of groups as social systems, and the analysis of societies and their structure.
-Offered every semester.
 (3 sem. hrs.)

 SOC 200.
 Humans, Animals and Interaction